pc7122/TodoApp-Django/README.md

 # TodoApp - Django

-<p align="justify">Welcome to TodoApp, a meticulously crafted Django-based todo web application that combines robust security features including email verification, OTP authentication, and password hashing, with a clean and efficient codebase.
+<p style="text-align: justify">Welcome to TodoApp, a meticulously crafted Django-based todo web application that combines robust security features including email verification, OTP authentication, and password hashing, with a clean and efficient codebase.
 Experience seamless task management in a protected environment, where your data's security is paramount, and your productivity is optimized.
 TaskGuard: Where organization meets peace of mind.</p>

 ---
 ### Installation